 # Find processes using network

-# Monitor network system calls
+sudo lsof -i# Monitor network system calls

 sudo strace -e trace=network -p $(pgrep -f "suspicious_app")